 During non-operating hours, academic buildings are secured by the Office of Public Safety.
-Once a building is secured, access may be gained only by authorized persons with Mississippi College issued identification cards using proximity card readers, keys, or by contacting the Office of Public Safety.
+Once a building is secured, access may be gained only by authorized persons with Mississippi College issued identification cards using magnetic tape strips or keys or by contacting the Office of Public Safety.
 Residence Halls are locked 24/7 via magnetic locks, and can only be accessed using authorized identification cards.
 Identification cards are residence hall specific, and residents can only enter their hall using the card.
-Between 2015 and 2019, the Office of Public Safety replaced the magnetic strip card readers with proximity card readers on the residence halls and academic buildings that utilize card readers.
-These not only enhance the security of each building, but also provide greater accessibility for the campus community.
+Between 2015 and 2016, the Office of Public Safety replaced the magnetic strip card readers with proximity card readers on the residence halls.
+These not only enhance the security of each residence hall, but also provide greater accessibility for the residents.

-Periodic surveys are conducted by administrators of the Office of Public Safety, Physical Plant, and Telecommunications to ensure that all areas of campus are as safe as possible.
-This could include checking locks, landscaping, and emergency exits to be certain that there are no faults or obstructions that could hinder the safety of the campus community.
+Periodic surveys are conducted jointly by administrators of both the Public Safety Office and the Physical Plant to ensure that all areas of campus are as safe as possible.
+This could include checking locks, landscaping, and emergency exits to make sure that there are no faults or obstructions that could hinder the safety of the campus community.